 For example, is tweeting always a good thing?
 What is the relationship between tweeting and building your follower base?
 Does having a large following necessarily mean you are more relevant?
 Are engagements a cause or a consequence of having a large following?

 In my last post on the Four Stages of Digital Maturity, I made the argument for analytics to inform strategy.
 So, we decided to do a little analysis of our own.
-We took 50 of the most high-profile think tanks in the UK – you can see full list at the end – and we ran the numbers on their Twitter handles over a 12 month period.
+We took 50 of the most high-profile think tanks in the UK – you can see a full list at the end – and we ran the numbers on their Twitter handles over a 12 month period.
 This is what we found.

 - Tweeting helps you build a community… broadly.